CQTS/introduction-to-cubical/lectures/1--Type-Theory/1-2--Inductive-Types.lagda.md

 In the last lecture, we saw some abstract type theory.
 In this lecture, we'll get to define our own concrete data types.

+## The Booleans

 A data type, also known as an inductive type, is a type whose elements are built up out of "constructors".
-Here is the data type of Boolean
+Here is the data type of Booleans:
-values:

 ```
 data Bool : Type where